-The top 10 early morning brunch restaurants in Toronto
+The top 15 early morning brunch restaurants in Toronto

 Here are my picks for restaurants to get your brunch on first thing in the morning in Toronto.

+The adorable restaurant near Bayview and Leaside has an 8 a.m. start time seven days a week.
+That means you can start your day in the best way possible: lemon ricotta pancakes.

 Skip the lineup at this French bakery cafe in Riverside by taking advantage of their 8 a.m start time.
-Here the early birds get first pick from the selection of fresh baked goods on display, or can opt for sandwiches on ultra-fresh baguettes, tarts and quiches.
+Here, the early birds get first pick from the selection of fresh baked goods on display, or can opt for sandwiches on ultra-fresh baguettes, tarts and quiches.

-This brunch specialist boasts locations all over the GTA.
-They all open at 7 a.m. and serve all your favourite early morning fare like omelettes, breakfast sandwiches and basic bacon and eggs.

-This fire engine red diner opens at 8:30 a.m. on weekends.
+This fire-engine-red diner opens at 8:30 a.m. on weekends and 7:30 a.m. during the week.
 Go here for classic Irish breakfasts, frittatas and tall stacks of pancakes.

-If you're hankering for eggs benny right when you wake up, look no further than this Danforth East establishment that opens daily at 7 a.m. and has a stacked menu of eggs benedicts, pancakes and frittatas.

-Brunch is the forte of this popular Leslieville brunch destination and is available from 8 a.m. on making it a magnet for early risers.
-Fruit parfaits and cheddar and spinach waffles are just two items on the menu.

 While breakfast is available weekdays from 8 a.m., it's the weekend brunch commencing at 8:30 a.m. that could be reason enough to drag yourself out of bed.
 Enjoy all the brunch staples done right.

-Tucked away in a residential stretch of Dovercourt, this cafe opens daily at 8:30 a.m. to appease early-waking locals.
-The menu offers selections like pancakes, breakfast burritos and bennies.
+Brunch is the forte of this popular East Chinatown destination and is available from 8 a.m. onward, making it a magnet for early risers.
+Breakfast poutines and cheddar and spinach waffles are just two items on the delectable menu.

+This Dundas West spot is one of Toronto’s oldest and most venerated 24-hour diners.
+That means you can have all your favourite brunch offerings at anytime of the day, including in the wee hours.

-This Victoria St. institution near Yonge and Dundas Square does brunch on weekends starting at 8 a.m..
-The menu offers all the typical breakfast foods like fluffy pancakes and bennies.
+This Victoria St. institution near Yonge-Dundas Square does brunch on weekends starting at 8 a.m.
+The menu offers all the typical breakfast foods like fluffy pancakes and eggs bennies.

-While the swanky diner may not operate 24 hours a day anymore they still open before the sun rises at 6 a.m.
-Here you can dig into elevated brunch classics like waffle eggs benny and boozy morning cocktails like mimosas and ceasers.
+While the swanky diner may not operate 24 hours a day anymore, they still open before the sun rises at 6 a.m.
+Here you can dig into elevated brunch classics like waffle eggs benny and boozy morning cocktails.

+Beat the line at this popular St. Clair West brunch spot by arriving when they open at 8 a.m.
+Biscuits and gravy, baked oatmeal and next level pancakes are just a few of the tasty menu items you can sink your teeth into.

+The Dundas West location of this popular vegan bakery opens daily at 8 a.m., and unlike the original in Harbord Village, they’re serving brunch.
+Stuff your face with items like vegan chocolate banana crepes and fluffy flapjacks.

+Head over to this restaurant near Bayview and Leaside as early as 8 a.m. and be delighted with a menu of shakshuka, fried chicken eggs Benedict and epic pancakes.

-Near Yonge and Eglinton, this over-the-top restaurant runs its weekend brunch starting at 8:30 a.m. with offerings that are considerably more indulgent then the regular weekday menu.
+Located on King East, this French restaurant runs its weekend brunch starting at 9 a.m. with offerings of some of the best waffles and eggs benny in the city.

+The Junction restaurant is open every day except Wednesday, starting bright and early at 8 a.m.
+Elevated brunch classics are what they do best.

+Here's another spot open everyday except Wednesday, starting at 8 a.m.
+Unlike other brunch restaurants, this Little India spot has an Egyptian twist on morning staples.

-Hector Vasquez at Hollandaise Diner
+Hector Vasquez at Sophie's Kitchen

 Join the conversation Load comments